evengers/bond2somfy/README.md

 using nodejs as a proxy with a simple vanilla javascript and html page

 - unfortunately the approach above will work from a browser with cors disabled but you are likely to run into problems.
 This is because the bond bridge expects http.
-Curl works fine with the curl examples shown on the doc site but chokes when you try from a localhost on the same network.
+So, PUT originating from localhost or any https will be rejected by browsers.
+Curl works fine from a terminal (i.e.,  with the curl examples shown on the doc site) but chokes when you try from a localhost on the same network.

 So, I dusted off an old raspberry Pi and use that as a proxy server.
 See the proxy2bond.js  and index4proxy.html files.

+so now I have these working:

+Alexa / Siri => bond bridge => somfy awning
+and
+Iphone/ipad/laptop => proxy on Raspberry Pi => bond bridge => somfy awning

+i think the developers could ease this connection by tweeking the bond bridge endpoint.

     If you are using IOS you can save the page to your homescreen (like any other website)